 LED lighting can also be seen to have financial benefits too as their low power consumption means users will make considerable savings on electricity bills, and the long life span of the bulbs means less maintenance and associated costs.

 One obvious place where LED lighting could be used to its advantage could be in underground or dark car parks.
 People will feel safer and feel when the well lit car parks will help reduce vehicle crime.
 LED lighting is also great for street lighting, in particular underpass lighting.
 Again their bright light makes people feel safer, as they can see who is around and know they can be seen easily.
 LED lighting can also be used to light up play areas and parks, especially skate and bike parks used by young people.
 The bright light allows them to make the use of the facilities regardless of the time of year, yet feel safe even after dark.

 How Do I Know If It Is LED?

-LEDs are now being seen as more than just an eco friendly replacement to high energy consuming incandescent lighting.
+LED light bulbs are now being seen as more than just an eco friendly replacement to high energy consuming incandescent lighting.
 They are being proven as being safer, more cost effective and producing better quality of light.
-The addition of LEDs to any public space will improve the look and feel of it instantly, meaning more people will use the space even after dark.
+The addition of LED light bulbs to any public space will improve the look and feel of it instantly, meaning more people will use the space even after dark.
 So next time you are parking your car, or walking along the street have a look around and see if you notice any LED lighting in place.